zd3nik/XtermBoatSinker/bots.md

     `for i in {1..200}; do (command to run your bot); sleep 0.1; done`

  * When done check the `db/game.Game Title.ini` file for stats (replace *Game Title* with the actual game title used).
-Use *total turns taken by your bot* divided by *game count* to calculate the average number of turns your bot needed to atain the point goal.
+Use *total turns taken by your bot* divided by *game count* to calculate the average number of turns your bot needed to attain the point goal.
 The lower the average the stronger your bot is!

-NOTE: This testing approach will run much slower than any built in test mode.
+NOTE: This testing approach will run much slower than a built in test mode or shell-bot testing with xbs-client --bot.

 Writing Your Own Bot
 --------------------

 Writing your own bot is easy.
-The [Communication Protocol](protocol.md) is simple and you only need to handle a sub-set of the full protocol to write a bot.
+The [Communication Protocol](protocol.md) is simple and **you only need to handle a sub-set of the full protocol to write a bot**.
 For example, your bot doesn't need to handle user messages, or set taunt configurations, etc.  Your bot only needs to know how to:

 1. Connect
 2. Join the game